prime31/Nez/FAQs/FarseerPhysics.md

 - **FSRigidBody**: wraps the Farseer Body.
 Handles keeping the Entity's Transform in sync with the Farseer Body.
 FSRigidBody's can be any of the three body types: Dynamic, Static or Kinematic (see Understanding Farseer Objects for details on each).
 An FSRigidBody is required for any of the other Farseer Components to be of any use.

 - **FSCollisionShape**: wraps the Farseer Fixture and Shape objects.
 This is the physical shape of the collider.
 You can have 1 or more FSCollisionShapes on your Entity.
-Available FSCollisionShapes are circle, box, polygon, edge and chain.
+Available FSCollisionShapes are circle, box, polygon, edge, ellipse and chain.

 - **FSJoint**: wraps the Farseer Joint.
 Joints can be used to connect two FSRigidBodys in various different ways.
 Included joint types are: angle, distance, friction, gear, motor, mouse, prismatic, pulley, revolute (hinge), rope, weld and wheel.